This teacher’s copy of The Biblical Creation story lesson plan is printer-friendly.

 And there was evening, and there was morning the first day.”

-So here we have an earth spinning in space, and totally covered by one huge ocean.
+So here we have Earth spinning in space and totally covered by one huge ocean.

 Christians believe that God is totally powerful and that nothing is impossible for Him.

 (For teacher’s background interest see this article on: Does Genesis Fail Scientific Study?
 Day 1 – opens in a new tab)